MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-iaas.md

 ### Protect inbound web traffic with IDPS

 In addition to the controls in your spoke virtual network, you can also use an Azure Firewall in order to apply additional inspection.
 While the Web Application Firewall function for Azure Front Door and Application Gateway inspects traffic for common web attacks, using Azure Firewall can provide a deeper level of inspection.

 To use every signal available and maintain central visibility into network traffic, routing traffic from your Application Gateway to Azure Firewall is recommended.
 It can then inspect the traffic for additional signals, and capture the behavior in its logs.
 You can read more about this configuration in the article [Zero-trust network for web applications with Azure Firewall and Application Gateway](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall).
-For more guidance on how to set up this behavior, see [Configure Azure Firewall Premium for Zero Trust](./azure-infrastructure-networking.md#configure-azure-firewall-premium-for-zero-trust).
+For more information on how to set up this behavior, see [Configure Azure Firewall Premium for Zero Trust](./azure-infrastructure-networking.md#configure-azure-firewall-premium-for-zero-trust).

 ## Step 6: Secure access to the VNet and application